humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

     openssl x509 -inform PEM -in www_example_com.crt

-The output you&#8217;ll see look something like this:
+The output you'll see look something like this:

     -----BEGIN CERTIFICATE-----
     (tons of text)